juanpc2018/Digidesign-001-pci/README.md

 HDX is the Best, No doubt, but Not everybody can have HDX, i wish everybody could. </br>
 this guide is to avoid e-waste. </p>

-Digi001 does Not have Alsa drivers, </br>
+Digi001 does Not have Alsa drivers = No Linux, </br>
 but works ok on Windows7x32, and has decent sound. </br>
 does Not have the latest Ultra Low Latency AD/DA ICs from AKM, but works, 48Khz 24-Bit is enough.</p>